Baba Yaga (1973 film): Production

 Baba Yaga was an adaptation of Guido Crepax's comic series Valentina.
 Crepax had previously done film work with Tinto Brass who commissioned him to create the storyboards for his thriller film Deadly Sweet.
 Brass had at one point considered adapting the story La forza di gravità from the Valentina comics to a film, but abandoned the idea when he felt that it would be impossible to portray Crepax's visual sensibilities to a film.
 Director Corrado Farina had admired Crepax's work, going as far to make a short documentary film Freud a fumetti (1970) which explored his comics.
 Farina noted that he had been disappointed by other works based on comics as "none of the filmmakers who embarked on that task had been able to deepen the relationship between the language of comics and that of film."
 Farina decided to explore the fantastical elements of Crepax's comics as opposed to the more erotic overtones.

 During pre-production Farina signed a deal with producer Turi Vasile, which led him to Franco Committeri who later took over for Vasile as the film's financial backer.
 Farina made changes to the script by removing the character Philip Rembrandt and turning a small character in the comic, that of film director Arno Treves into a role as large as Valentina.
 After finishing the script, Committeri left the project after the release of Marco Bellocchio's Slap the Monster on Page One (1972).
 Farina had to find a new producer, and eventually signed with a company called 14 luglio Cinematografica.
 A French film production company is also credited, but this was predominantly done for tax reasons.
 The French connections eventually led to the casting of Isabelle De Funès as Valentina.
 Farina was not happy with her in the role, as his first choice had been Elsa Martinelli.
 He eventually had to choose between De Funès and Stefania Casini.
 The director initially had wanted the popular Italian singer Ornella Vanoni for the role of Baba Yaga in the film.
 He eventually cast Anne Heywood who left the project as shooting began.
 This led to Farina casting Carroll Baker in haste.
 George Eastman was cast as Arno.
 Farina was unfamiliar with the actor at the time but found that "he proved to be fit for the role.
 He had the right looks.".

 After completing shooting and post-production on the film, Farina left for a vacation.
-On returning, he found that producers had edited nearly half an hour out of his film, who found it too slow.
+On returning, he found that producers, finding the film too slow, had edited nearly half an hour out of it.
 The cuts made to this film were done on the negative of the film, making Farina lose his original edit of Baba Yaga.
 Farina was furious and threatened to take his name off the film.
 With the help of assistant director Giuilio Berruti, they tried to re-edit Baba Yaga but since the original version was lost, they could not complete it per their original idea.